CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 * Metadata schemas can be shared by contents within a tileset and across different tilesets
 * An application can style tilesets using metadata stored at per-tileset, per-tile, per-group, and per-feature granularity
 * A runtime engine can optimize traversal algorithms by using per-tile metadata
-* An application can create a layering system by adding show/hide or color styles to groups, as well as selectively loading groups on demand
+* An application can create a layering system by adding show/hide or color styles for groups, as well as selectively loading groups on demand

 ## Compatibility Notes